Ganja Pass

-Ganja Gap also known as the Ganja Pass or the Ganja Corridor, is a narrow border area that connects Azerbaijan and Georgia, enabling transportation between Europe and Asia without passing through Iran or Russia.
-The name of the pass is derived from Ganja, the second-largest city in Azerbaijan, located nearby.
-This transport corridor extends westward to Turkiye, the Black Sea region, and Europe, and eastward to Central Asia and eventually China.
+Ganja Gap (also known as the Ganja Pass or the Ganja Corridor) is a narrow border corridor connecting Azerbaijan and Georgia.
+It serves as a strategic transit route linking Europe and Asia without passing through Iran or Russia.
+The corridor is named after Ganja, the second-largest city in Azerbaijan, located nearby.

+The corridor extends westward toward Turkey, the Black Sea region, and broader Europe, and eastward toward Central Asia and China.

+Transport and infrastructure

-The Ganja Gap includes automobile and railway routes, as well as a fiber-optic cable linking Western Europe and the Caspian region.
-In addition to other transport communications, the Ganja Gap also provides access to vital oil and gas connections, facilitating landlocked, hydrocarbon-rich Azerbaijan's access to global markets.
-Major oil and gas pipelines passing through this region include the Baku-Tbilisi-Ceyhan, Baku-Supsa, and the Southern Gas Corridor.
+The Ganja Gap includes major automobile and railway routes forming part of transcontinental freight connections.
+It is also associated with fiber-optic infrastructure linking Western Europe and the Caspian region.

+In addition to transport infrastructure, the corridor provides access to major energy export routes, facilitating landlocked Azerbaijan’s access to global markets.
+Oil and gas pipelines passing through or near the region include the Baku–Tbilisi–Ceyhan, the Baku–Supsa, and the Southern Gas Corridor.

+Geopolitical significance

-According to the American publication The Diplomat, since the start of the war in Ukraine, the Ganja Gap has been proposed by Western countries as an alternative route for transporting Kazakh oil that bypasses Russia.
-The United States also used this route during the war in Afghanistan to transport goods from the Caspian Sea to Central Asia.
+Since the start of the Russian invasion of Ukraine in 2022, the corridor has gained renewed geopolitical attention.
+According to The Diplomat, it has been discussed by Western policymakers as an alternative route for transporting Kazakh oil that bypasses Russia.
+During the War in Afghanistan, the United States used routes through the South Caucasus and the Caspian Sea to transport goods to Central Asia.